Argo20/masternode/how-to-update.md

 1. Login to your VPS and stop your ARGO daemon using this command:

    `argo-cli stop`
-2. If you're not sure, where argo-cli is located on your VPS use this command to find the file:
+2. If you're not sure, where argod is located on your VPS use this command to find the file:

    `cd /`\
    `find . -type f -name "argod"`